Stupid Things About "The Trial of a Time Lord”

 6. There are no animals on Ravalox.
 This flies in the face of everything we know about how ecology works.

-7. However, the whole underground-technocrats/overground-primitives idea had at that point been done by everyone from H. G. Wells to Monica Hughes, so when the scenario is finally revealed midway through episode one, the heart does rather sink somewhat.
+7. However, the whole underground-technocrats/overground-primitives idea had at that point been done by everyone from H. G. Wells to Monica Hughes, so when the scenario is finally revealed midway through Part One, the heart does rather sink somewhat.

 8. “Revelation of the Daleks” Recyclingwatch, Iteration One: The Doctor and Peri arrive on a planet, represented by the Queen Elizabeth Country Park, in the middle of some unusual precipitation, they wander around grousing at each other while watched by hidden observers, and then at the end of the episode, the Doctor gets a rock dropped on him.